PaddlePaddle/VisualDL/README-en.md

 ## Contribution

-VisualDL is an open source project supported by  [PaddlePaddle](https://www.paddlepaddle.org/) and [ECharts](https://echarts.apache.org/) .
+VisualDL, in which Graph is powered by [Netron](https://github.com/lutzroeder/netron), is an open source project supported by  [PaddlePaddle](https://www.paddlepaddle.org/) and [ECharts](https://echarts.apache.org/) .
 Developers are warmly welcomed to use, comment and contribute.

 ## More Details